Isap31/SproutAgent-2026/README.md

 ## Ethical Commitments

-- BridgeAI does not read user documents, messages, or files
+- BagelAI does not read user documents, messages, or files
 - Skill progression data remains on-device unless the user opts into sync
 - Core guidance features are permanently free
-- BridgeAI amplifies human capability — it does not replace human judgment
+- BagelAI amplifies human capability — it does not replace human judgment
 - Every recommendation includes a transparent explanation of why it was surfaced

 ---